vishalnandagopal/backend-imgGen/README.md

 Open the [imgGenRestAPI.java](./src/main/java/com/example/imaggenbackend/imgGenRestAPI.java) file in any IDE like or IntelliJ Ideai or VSCode (with the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) installed).
 It has a `main` function which you can run.

+1. In the backend-ImagGen folder, run `mvnw spring-boot:run`

-The imgGenRestAPI.java file is the only file you should run (even if other files have a `main` function).
+The imgGenRestAPI.java file has the `main` function.

 ## Files and their functions